haolinnie/Self-Service-Database-Mock-Server/readme.md

 ./deploy.sh
 ```

-For deployment for production on a linux server, consider using `systemd` to configure the app as a daemon.
+For deployment on a linux server, consider using `systemd` to configure the app as a daemon :)

 ## Todo

-Add more API features like searching for a specific entry in a column, and returning relevant data of those patients from other tables
+Add more API features to support the front end.

-Streamline the deployment process with Docker
+Streamline the deployment process with Docker.
+Support external DB such as MariaDB and MySQL.